rcamposdev/ingles/apuntes/others/readings.md

     - The text highlights the importance of understanding what you read, stating that while learning new words and studying advanced English writing are essential, comprehension is the main goal.
     - Practical tips are given, such as using a dictionary, underlining unfamiliar words, and practicing new words by writing sentences and conjugating verbs.
 This is suggested as an effective method for understanding and using words.

+## Read the article "Who will buy Manchester United"

+### 📌 Summary

+- The text is about the possible sale of Manchester United.

+- Manchester United is one of the most popular clubs in England.
+But it hasn't won a title since 2005.

+- A Qatari group wants to buy the team for more than 6 billion dollars.
+It will be one of the biggest ever in sport.

+- Some fans are concerned about Qatar's human rights record.